Gravitational effects in birefringent quantum electrodynamics: Bound states and spectrum of hydrogen

 of individual contributions (controlled by the fine structure constant $\alpha := \pose^2/(4\pi)$ and the hyperfine parameter $\mu := g_p/(2m_p r_\text{ B})$, where $r_\text{ B} := 1/(m_\text{ red}\alpha)$ denotes the Bohr radius)

 The part $H_0$ is known to be exactly solvable and thus provides the basis for a perturbative treatment of the other contributions.
-Of these, only $H_\textrm{ hfs}$ appears in the calculation of the standard hyperfine structure, while the two remaining parts are entirely due to the ray-optically invisible deviations from Lorentzian geometry that we consider.
+Of these, only $H_\textrm{ hfs}$ appears in the calculation of the standard hyperfine structure, while the two remaining parts are entirely due to general linear deviations from a metric geometry.